 11.1 Doctrines change people.
 Doctrines change people because they change our perspective.
 Doctrines enable us to see and understand what is possible for each individual.
 “True doctrine, understood, changes attitudes and behavior.
 The study of the doctrines of the gospel will improve behavior quicker than a study of behavior will improve behavior” (Elder Boyd K. Packer).
 “The Lord works from the inside out.
 The world works from the outside in… The world would mold men by changing their environment.
 Christ changes men, who then change their environment.
 The world would shape human behavior, but Christ can change human nature” (President Ezra Taft Benson).

 11.2 Doctrines reveal the nature of God.
 True Doctrine should characterize the God of light at a minimum as glorious, perfectly just and merciful, omniscient (all-knowing), omnipotent (all-powerful) and omnibenevolent (all-loving).
+False Doctrines therefore would oppose the true nature of God or attempt to deceive, disguise people about the nature of God or even the possibility of becoming like God or a God.

 11.3 The following are some examples of Doctrine.
 See also the Illustration–The Organizational Relationship of Truth (at the bottom of this post)—below.
 The illustration recognizes that there are some Doctrines that are currently unknown or not yet formally revealed to the world.